akshayonly/akshayonly.github.io/projects.md

 <a class="button button--primary button--rounded button--xs" href="https://github.com/akshayonly/saMNG/">Learn More</a>

 ### Music Artists Compare
-This web app compares any two music artists based on their popular tracks using Spotify Web API.
+This web application utilizes the Spotify Web API to compare any two music artists based on their popular tracks.
 <br>
 Completed
 {:.success}